TheshyVN/Text_Classification_Defi-IA-2021/README.md

 The data folder contains the data on which we train and test the algorithm:

-- `train.json`: Contains job descriptions as well as genders for the training set, which contains 217,197 samples.
+- `train.json`: contains job descriptions as well as genders for the training set, which contains 217,197 samples.

-- `train_label.csv`: Contains job labels for the training set.
+- `train_label.csv`: contains job labels for the training set.

-- `categories_string.csv`: Provides a mapping between job labels and integers, the latter of which are used for scoring submissions.
+- `categories_string.csv`: provides a mapping between job labels and integers, the latter of which are used for scoring submissions.

-- `test.json`: Contains job descriptions as well as genders for the test set, which contains 54,300 samples.
+- `test.json`: contains job descriptions as well as genders for the test set, which contains 54,300 samples.

 The `output` directory will be generated automatically when running our code: